storesafe/cordova-sqlite-storage/README.md

 - macOS ("osx" platform) is now supported
 - New [litehelpers / Cordova-sqlite-evcore-extbuild-free](https://github.com/litehelpers/Cordova-sqlite-evcore-extbuild-free) version with Android JSON and SQL statement handling implemented in C, as well as support for PhoneGap Build, Intel XDK, etc. (GPL or commercial license terms).
 Handles large SQL batches in less than half the time as this version.
 Also supports arbitrary database location on Android.
 - Published [brodybits / Cordova-quick-start-checklist](https://github.com/brodybits/Cordova-quick-start-checklist) and [brodybits / Avoiding-some-Cordova-pitfalls](https://github.com/brodybits/Avoiding-some-Cordova-pitfalls).
-- Windows 8.1/Windows Phone 8.1/Windows 10 version is available **here** _(Visual Studio 2015 required, Visual Studio 2017 NOT supported by this version branch)_ as well as in [litehelpers / cordova-sqlite-ext](https://github.com/litehelpers/cordova-sqlite-ext) (with pre-populated database support) and [litehelpers / Cordova-sqlite-legacy](https://github.com/litehelpers/Cordova-sqlite-legacy) (with WP8 support).
+- Windows 8.1/Windows Phone 8.1/Windows 10 version is available **here** (Visual Studio 2015 required, Visual Studio 2017 NOT supported by this version branch) as well as in [litehelpers / cordova-sqlite-ext](https://github.com/litehelpers/cordova-sqlite-ext) (with pre-populated database support) and [litehelpers / Cordova-sqlite-legacy](https://github.com/litehelpers/Cordova-sqlite-legacy) (with WP8 support).
-- Android version _currently uses_ the lightweight [Android-sqlite-connector](https://github.com/liteglue/Android-sqlite-connector) by default configuration (may be changed as described below)
+- Android version currently uses the lightweight [Android-sqlite-connector](https://github.com/liteglue/Android-sqlite-connector) by default configuration (may be changed as described below).
 - Self-test functions to verify proper installation and operation of this plugin
 - More explicit `openDatabase` and `deleteDatabase` `iosDatabaseLocation` option
 - Added simple sql batch function